Part 1: If you haven’t read it, here’s what happens when getting ready to run with the bulls in Pamplona.

 I broke into a full run up the middle of the street, gasping for air, past television crews and a crowd gathered at the entrance of the Plaza de Toros.
 I saw the two red doors still wide open — the objective is to get inside before they close the doors after the last bull.
 I thought for a quick second that, if the doors were still open, there must be at least one bull still to my rear.
 I felt a real sense of fear from the unseen threat.
 With a final burst of energy, I ran into the bullring and stopped dead in my tracks, heaving for air.

-The impact knocked the wind out of me.
+Unexpectedly, an impact knocked the wind out of me.

 I got up and was slammed again into the wooden railing by a rioting mass.
-A surge of bodies pressed me against the fencing. [ I would find out weeks later that the pop against the railing actually cracked a rib!]
-The bull made a complete circle of the bullring at full gallop and lowered its head, looking for a fight.
+A surge of bodies pressed me against the fencing. [ I would find out weeks later that the pop against the railing actually cracked a rib! ] The bull made a complete circle of the bullring at full gallop and lowered its head, looking for a fight.

 Inexplicably, the crowd laughed.